codeperl/sayings/README.md

 sayings
 =======

-sayings a sample project structure for pyramid projects
+sayings is a sample project structure for pyramid projects